AmyCohen/about-me/README.md

 Got help from the TAs, Katy, Jason, and Timea when I got stuck on questions 6 and 7.

+Got MASSIVE help with question 7 from Andrew and Collin.
+Oh my gosh, I was so stuck.
+  Driver: I added functions to Collins js under his direction.
+  Navigator: I had Collin add the functions to my js file.
+We also discussed, labored on, and correct a bug that existed on Q7.

 LICENSE MIT